planq-fi/wallet/README.md

 <sub>\*Higher versions should work fine, but may cause inconsistencies.</sub>
 <br />
 <sub>\*\*npm is NOT supported for package management.
-MyCrypto uses yarn.lock to ensure sub-dependency versions are pinned, so yarn is required to install node_modules</sub>
+PlanqFi Wallet uses yarn.lock to ensure sub-dependency versions are pinned, so yarn is required to install node_modules</sub>
 <br />
 <br />
 <sub>\*\*\*For users trying to build with WSL, you'll need to have install libpng via `sudo apt-get install libpng16-dev`.</sub>